 Correlation is not causation.
 Autism is defined by the triad of impairments (i.e. social, communication, executive functioning).
 Although it makes autistics vulnerable to poor health due to social causes (e.g. bullying/abuse resulting in mental illnesses), it is neither a biomedical condition nor a mental health condition, thus it does not cause poorer health outcomes per se.

 To refuse to insure or to impose exploitative terms on an entire group of citizens simply because they show a higher risk is discrimination.
 If this was done to members of minority racial, religious and socioeconomic groups who likewise exhibit higher risks of poor health due to social causes, it would have caused an uproar.

-By cutting out uncertainty (with fixed and limited maximum payouts), we can provide more flexibility to policyholders on how to use their payout funds while preventing them from abusing the insurance provider with unnecessary and expensive procedures.
-By streamlining terms, removing complicated procedures and eliminating agent commissions, we can provide cheaper insurance with greater coverage, making it equally attractive for non-autistic people to join too.
+By cutting out uncertainty (with fixed and limited maximum payouts), we can provide more flexibility to policyholders on how to use their payout funds while preventing them from abusing the insurer with unnecessary and expensive procedures.
+By streamlining terms, removing complicated procedures and eliminating agent commissions, we can provide cheaper insurance with greater coverage, making it attractive for non-autistic people to join too.